Through The Fibro Fog

 Frozen fruit

 An easy way to make a creamy smoothie without yogurt or banana is to use frozen fruits, such as berries or mango.
+Have a peek at my fruit smoothie without yogurt for a fun recipe!
 You will want to add a liquid such as non-dairy milk or coconut water to your blender too.

 Frozen fruit is typically more affordable than fresh fruit, particularly for items such as mango.
 Simply stock up your freezer for when you need a substitute for yogurt in smoothies!